pachyderm/docs/content/2.3.x/how-tos/advanced-data-operations/time-windows.md

 ---
 # metadata #
-title: Processing Time-Windowed Data
+title: Analyze Time-Windowed Data
-description:
+description: Learn how to process historical data using time windows such as last 24 hours or the past 7 days.
 date:
 # taxonomy #
 tags: